Factorization of Jet Mass Distribution in the small $R$ limit: Conclusion

-C.~Kim was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science, ICT and Future Planning (Grants No. NRF-2014R1A2A1A11052687).
+C.~Kim is grateful to Junegone Chay for helpful comments.
+C.~Kim was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science and ICT (Grants No.~NRF-2014R1A2A1A11052687, No.~NRF-2017R1A2B4010511).